 In 1920, Earl Hanson invented a more portable hearing solution.
 It was the vacuum tube hearing aid.
 It used a telephone transmitter to turn speech into electronic signals.
 The signals were then amplified into a receiver for the user to hear.

 In 1948, John Bardeen, Walter Brattain and William Shockley invented the transistor hearing aid.
 This hearing aid was smaller and required less battery power.
 It also had less distortion and heat than the vacuum tube hearing aid.

 The invention of the microprocessor in the 1970s drastically improved hearing aid technology.
 This has allowed us to enjoy the wireless digital hearing aids that are on the market today.

 Ready to get help?

 Modern hearing aids have made significant improvements over those of the past.
-More than ever before, hearing aids can be customized to your individual lifestyle to ensure you can be fully present in every activity you do, even if your lifestyle includes the TV, religious services, family gatherings, or outdoor activities.
+More than ever, you can customize hearing aids to your lifestyle.
+This can improve your engagement in religious services, family gatherings, even outdoor activities.

 Get started on the path to healthy hearing.
 Find a hearing healthcare professional near you today.